minttoothpick/jeremyrobertjones.com/src/writing/proportional-equal-height-image-row-css-11ty-nunjucks.md

 ---
-title: Creating proportional, equal-height flexible image rows with CSS, 11ty, and Nunjucks
+title: "Creating proportional, equal-height flexible image rows with CSS, 11ty, and Nunjucks"
 layout: layouts/page.njk
+lede: "Creating a row of images that stay equal in height while preserving their proportions is a common but surprisingly tricky web design challenge.
+In this tutorial, I’ll show you how to solve it using CSS, Eleventy, and Nunjucks—resulting in flexible, responsive image rows that look great on any device."
 ---
 A while back when I was first putting this website together (wow, um, that was eight years ago, actually) I came across a surprisingly tricky image layout issue in CSS.
 I wanted a fluid, flexible, responsive image row component where: